Table of Contents

 - Goods must be unworn or new.

-Merchants must type in their return address in the selected state or cover the return shipping expenses.
-You can either reimburse the shipping costs when the buyer sends a return delivery receipt or provide your customer with a prepaid return shipping label.
+Merchants must type their return address in the selected state or cover the return shipping expenses.
+You can reimburse the shipping costs when the buyer sends a return delivery receipt or provide your customer with a prepaid return shipping label.

 Amazon FBA Return Policy: International Orders

 In short, when you offer your goods on Amazon in many countries, you should provide your clients with one of the below options:

 - Irrevocable Refund: Shoppers can receive a 100% refund without returning the item.